One of the primary sex dynamics I saw between my parents growing up was my dad trying to grab my mom’s butt and my mom swatting him away.

 We often think as women that if we receive the butt grab, he’ll want more.
 Certainly, he often wants sexual contact with you because you’re the hottest thing on the planet to him and you’re just wandering around his house half naked most of the time.
 Give the guy a break!

-Ironically, however, what’s true is that men often feel satisfied simply by being “taken in.”
-Swatting him away you leaves him hungrier and more mangey.
+Ironically, however, what’s true is that men often feel satisfied simply by having their attention received.
+Swatting him away leaves him hungrier and more mangey.
 By receiving him and feeling even 5 seconds of his touch, he feels connected to you—and that’s really what he wants most.

 Here’s an example: my guy loves to grab my butt.
 Most of the time, I like it.
 Sometimes, however, (like this morning) he was grabbing me and I was busy.
 “I’m a woman on a mission, I’ve got shit to do in the morning!
 Don’t slow me down.”